Zottelchen/adibags-creator-action/README.md

 * The generator code has been reworked to be hopefully less of a headache to work with
 * some environment variables are no longer environment variables, but instead can be found in items/_addon.toml
 * The markdown file now is sorted & contains a sample image of the color used for the item category
+* the builder now uses poetry for dependency management instead of pip

 ## Environment Variables